House Director

 Assessment.
 House Directors aid with staff and program assessment efforts and make recommendations as needed.

 On-Campus Staff Training.
-House Directors arrive on Sunday, June 8, 2025.
+House Directors arrive on Sunday, June 7, 2026.
 Training is scheduled from Monday through Friday from approximately 8:30 a.m. to 6:00 p.m. each day.
 HDs are expected to attend in-person and actively participate in training.
-The following week includes additional work/training commitments and culminates in three days of SRA training.
-House Directors work closely with their team to design and implement training for ~50 Summer Resident Assistants (University Level) and ~50 Summer Resident Assistants (High School Level).
-SRA training is from June 18-20, 2025 for approximately 30 hours total with some evening hours.
-HDs lead their staff teams in training, debrief, and preparation for student arrival for Welcome Weekend (June 21-22, 2025).
+The following week includes additional work/training commitments and culminates in three full days of SRA training.
+House Directors work closely with their AD to support training for ~50 Summer Resident Assistants (University Level) and ~55 Summer Resident Assistants (High School Level).
+SRA training is from June 17-19, 2026 for approximately 30 hours total with some evening hours.
+HDs lead their staff teams in training, debrief, and preparation for student arrival for Welcome Weekend (June 20-21, 2026).

+Driving Responsibilities.
 HDs will drive rental vans and golf carts to support Stanford summer operations for the following reasons: transportation to training, a student to the hospital or clinic for low-level injury, supply shopping, student excursions, and moving supplies between buildings on Stanford’s large campus.
 These are responsibilities of the HDs, though they may vary depending on the population served (HS or UL) and the activities of the HDs specific community.
+Staff members are responsible for any tickets incurred as a result of driving the vehicles.

 Program Dates.
-House Directors will participate in self-guided, asynchronous online training courses beginning May 27, 2025.
+House Directors will participate in self-guided, asynchronous online training courses beginning May 26, 2026.
 We estimate this training to take approximately 40 hours.
-Beginning Sunday, June 8, 2025 at 3:00 p.m. through Sunday, August 17, 2025 at 5:00 p.m., the House Director position will be located on the Stanford campus.
+House Directors are required to live on Stanford’s campus and perform their duties in person for the duration of their employment.
+The first in person week of training begins Sunday, June 7, 2026 at 3pm.
+Lodging will be provided.
+Beginning June 14th, the House Director position will be located on the Stanford campus through Sunday, August 16, 2026 at 5pm.

 Individuals who accept a House Director position must be willing and available to commit to the full program.
 We are unable to accommodate requests to begin or end on different dates.